-Many important problems in computational biology are related to pattern matching in strings, since DNA, RNA, or protein molecules can be viewed as sequences of nucleotides or amino acids.
-To gain information about such molecules, we often need to compare two sequences and measure their similarity.
+Many important problems in computational biology are related to pattern matching in strings.
+The reason for this is that DNA, RNA, or protein molecules can be viewed as sequences of nucleotides or amino acids.
+To gain information about the behavior of such molecules, we often need to compare two sequences and somehow measure their similarity.

-Given two sequences $S_1$ and $S_2$ over some alphabet, the task of the LONGEST COMMON SUBSEQUENCE (LCS) problem is to find the longest possible sequence that is the subsequence of both $S_1$ and $S_2$ .
-In other words, we are looking for a sequence C that can be obtained both from $S_1$ and from $S_2$ by deleting characters.
+Given two sequences S_1 and S_2 over some alphabet, the task of the LONGEST COMMON SUBSEQUENCE (LCS) problem is to find the longest possible sequence that is the subsequence of both S_1 and S_2 .
+In other words, we are looking for a sequence C that can be obtained both from S_1 and from S_2 by deleting characters.
 This problem arises in many applications, like deciding if two species are biologically related, or whether two proteins are likely to exhibit similar functionalities related to three-dimensional structure (protein folding).
-Another classical problem, SUBSEQUENCE, asks if a sequence is the subsequence of another.
+Another classical problem, Subsequence, asks if a sequence is the subsequence of another.